improv-wifi/website/src/ble.md

 ![Improv State machine](/images/improv-states.svg)

-The client is able to send an `identify` command to the Improv service if it is in the states "Require Authorization" and "Authorized".
+The client is able to send an `identify` to the Improv service if it is in the states "Require Authorization" and "Authorized".
 When received, and enabled, the gadget will identify itself, like playing a sound or flashing a light.
 It is up to the gadget to decide if and what interaction to pick.

+The client is able to send an `device info` to the Improv service if it is in the states "Require Authorization" and "Authorized".
+When received, and supported, the gadget will return the device information in the RPC response characteristic.

 ## Revision history

 - 1.0 - Initial release
 - 2.0 - Added Service Data `4677`
+- 2.1 - Added Device Info RPC command

 ## GATT Services